Sources

 As you all well know, Liv reads countless (endless!) sources for the podcast.
 Some of them are very readable and fun and entirely worth your time if you’re just a casual fan of the ancient world (looking at you, Euripides!).
 Some, meanwhile, are highly detailed and nuanced sources that you probably don’t want to bother with when you can just listen to the podcast instead!
 Below Liv has provided detailed information on each of these books so you can make up your own mind.

 If there is a link provided then it will send you to Bookshop.org, a great organization working to support independent bookstores.
 This is a great alternative to the Big A (who are doing immense damage to the world of books!).
-If there’s no link, that means the book isn’t available on Bookshop.org and you must hunt it down yourself… Might I recommend a bookstore and not the Big A?
-(This is a work in progress… If it looks weird that is why)
+If there’s no link, that means the book isn’t available on Bookshop.org and you must hunt it down yourself… Might we recommend a bookstore and not the Big A?

 • Homer’s Odyssey translated by Emily Wilson